What Are User Personas In UX & Why Are They So Important In App Development?

 We all know the feeling of losing vital data and information.
 It’s devastating!
 Hence you need to act proactively and make sure that all your website information is backed up by WordPress and your host, so if any future incident or attack causes data loss then you would still have a back-up.

 As discussed earlier, old and outdated versions of WordPress are very common target points for attackers.
-So, you should be checking for updates on a regular basis and install them promptly to get rid of the security vulnerabilities existing in older versions.
+So, you should be checking for updates on a regular basis and installing them promptly to get rid of the security vulnerabilities existing in older versions.

 One thing to note is that, before updating to the latest version, you need to first back up your site and make sure that all your plugins are compatible with the latest version of WordPress that you’re going to install.
 If not, then you need to update your plugins first and then move forward in updating WordPress.
 After updating the plugins, you can follow the update instructions on WordPress’ official website.